happyleaf-money/happyleaf/README.md

-HappyLeaf Coin 4.2.0.0

-More info you can reade here: https://happyleaf.money
+More info you can read here: https://happyleaf.money

 Build information (for Ubuntu 18.04):